 Upon confirmation that the Package can be implemented, the IAEA makes the Licence Fee available for invoicing.

 If a Support Fee is also required, this becomes available for invoicing on confirmation that the Package is successfully in use by the User.

+If needed, IAEA provides facilities for training the Iranian users in the other country (for example in Vienna).

 Note that the IAEA will gain no rights to the software, we only facilitate supply to the User.